Your search results

 Prime Neighborhoods for Long Stay Villas in Marrakech

 The UNESCO-listed Medina is the heart of Marrakech, featuring traditional riads converted into luxurious villas.
 Staying here means immediate access to iconic sites like Jemaa el-Fnaa square, the Bahia Palace, and countless souks.
-However, note that narrow streets may limit vehicle access, and noise levels can be higher.
+Narrow streets may limit vehicle access, and noise levels can be higher.
+For those prioritizing location, best areas to live in Marrakech offers detailed insights.
 The UNESCO World Heritage Centre highlights the Medina’s outstanding universal value, making it a culturally rich environment for long-term stays.

 Hivernage and Semlalia

 These upscale neighborhoods are popular among expatriates and offer modern villas with contemporary amenities.
-Located near the Menara Airport and Guéliz (the modern city), they provide a tranquil retreat while remaining close to international schools, shopping malls, and fine dining.
-Hivernage is particularly known for its security and well-maintained infrastructure.
+Located near the Menara Airport and Guéliz, they provide a tranquil retreat while remaining close to international schools, shopping malls, and fine dining.
+Hivernage is known for its security and well-maintained infrastructure.

 Palmeraie